 Project Management Institute (PMI)® offers Project Management Professional (PMP)® certification that is acknowledged as the gold standard of all the project management certifications across the globe.
-It further helps you to endorse your Project Management skills and knowledge while enabling you to gain business and strategic knowledge, that help you to land a high paying job in Bangalore.
+It further helps you to endorse your Project Management skills and knowledge while enabling you to gain business and strategic knowledge, that help you to land a high paying job.
 According to the Project Management Salary Survey of 2018, the average annual salary of a PMP® certified professional based in the US is $115,000 that is 25% higher than the non-certified counterparts.

 PMP® exam is considered as one of the most complicated exams across the globe.
 It consists of 200 questions which you need to answer within 4 hours, and you need to get a minimum score(determined based on the difficulty level of the questions).
 You can overcome all the hassle of continuing your PMP® certification journey by taking up a training course with KnowledgeHut, one of the leading PMP® training providers around the world.
 It helps you to: